finos/htc-grid/docs/project/getting_started/happy-path.md

    A folder name `generated` will be created at  `<project_root>`.
 This folder should contain the following two files:
     * `grid_config.json` a configuration file for the grid with basic setting
-    * `single-task-test.yaml`  the kubernetes configuration for running a single tasks on the grid.
+    * `single-task-test.yaml`  the Kubernetes configuration for running a single tasks on the grid.